KyleBlankRollins/meowzer/meowzer/meowbase/README.md

 #### `deleteCollection(identifier: string): MeowbaseResult`

-Permanently delete a collection from localStorage.
+Permanently delete a collection from storage.

 #### `getCollection(identifier: string): MeowbaseResult<Collection>`

-Read a collection from localStorage without loading it into memory.
+Read a collection from storage without loading it into memory.

 #### `listCollections(): MeowbaseResult<Array<{id, name, catCount}>>`

-List all collections in localStorage with metadata.
+List all collections in storage with metadata.

 #### `getLoadedCollections(): Array<{id, name, isDirty, lastAccessed}>`